 Throughout the day, after a period of activity.
 It is important to bring ourselves back to a harmonious state.
-Activities need the rest and calm to come back to that centerness.
+Activities need the rest and calm to come back to a centerness.
 It is great to practice a moment of rest.
 It can be done throughout the day.
 It is in a way a practice of mindfulness.
 While we can be busy with activities, we are able to come back to calmness, clarity, and collectedness.
-To be harmonious with ourselves, we can create our days as superb days.

 There is virtue in work and there is virtue in rest.
 Use both and overlook neither. – Alan Cohen